Indigenous

 Additional leave for Aboriginal and Torres Strait Islander staff

-The University recognises the rights and responsibilities of Aboriginal and Torres Strait Islander staff to undertake their cultural and ceremonial obligations and provides an additional two days leave to assist and support community involvement.
+The University recognises the rights and responsibilities of Aboriginal and Torres Strait Islander staff to undertake their cultural and ceremonial obligations and provides an additional seven days leave to assist and support community involvement.

 Aboriginal staff network